 In matters of social responsibility, Quebecor recognizes the importance of maintaining exemplary environmental, social and governance practices to create added value for its shareholders and other stakeholders.
-Quebecor is monitoring the evolution of draft regulations proposed by the CSA, including Regulation 51-107 respecting disclosure of climate-related matters, and is carrying out internal work with a view to eventually adopting the ESG disclosure framework that will be required by the CSA.
+Quebecor is monitoring in particular the evolution of the standards and regulations relating to the information surrounding sustainability, such as Regulation 51-107 respecting disclosure of climate-related matters by the CSA and all subsequent versions.
+The Corporation is carrying out internal work with the intention to eventually adopt an ESG disclosure framework on risks related to climate change in compliance with all applicable regulations.

 For several years now, Quebecor strives to get involved in and make a difference in its community.
-Pursuant to that commitment, the Corporation created a CSR Committee, comprising Quebecor managers and professionals, which monitors trends, develops guidelines, and coordinates initiatives in this area.
-The CSR committee reports to senior management as well as to the HRCG and to the Audit and Risk Management Committee.
+Pursuant to that commitment, the Corporation created a CSR Committee.
+In 2024 the Corporation expanded the role of this committee, which is now called the ESG Committee.
+This Committee comprised of members of Quebecor's management team from different sectors, monitors trends, develops guidelines, and coordinates ESG initiatives.
+The ESG committee reports to senior management as well as to the HRCG and to the Audit and Risk Management Committee.

-Quebecor demonstrates that it cares about contributing to Québec's economic, social and cultural vitality and its CSR strategy is implemented via the following commitments:
+Quebecor demonstrates that it cares about contributing to Québec's economic, social and cultural vitality and its ESG strategy is implemented via the following commitments: